munish-usit/Algorithms/README.md

 # Data Structure and Algorithms
 # Author Munish
 # Working on basic algorithms in java
-# Currently implementing algortihms from princeton univeristy course
+# Currently implementing algortihms from princeton univeristy algorithm course availabe on coursera